 HIP participation varies more among students within an institution than it does between institutions, like many experiences and outcomes in higher education.
 As a result, focusing attention on overall participation rates amounts to examining the tip of the iceberg.
 It is equally important to understand how student engagement (including HIP participation) varies within your institution.
-The table on page 6 provides an initial look at how HIP participation varies by selected student characteristics.
-The Report Builder and your Major Field Report (both to be released in the fall) offer further perspectives on internal variation and can help you investigate your students' HIP participation in depth.
+The table on page 6 provides an initial look at how HIP participation varies by selected student social identities and experiences.
+Your NSSE Tableau dashboard and Report Builder (released in the fall) offer further perspectives on internal variation to help you investigate your students' HIP participation in depth.

+Kilgo, C. A., Sheets, J. K. E., & Pascarella, E. T. (2015).
+The link between high-impact practices and student learning: Some longitudinal evidence Higher Education, 69, 509-525.
 Kuh, G. D. (2008).
 High-impact educational practices: What they are, who has access to them, and why they matter.
-Washington, DC: Association of American Colleges and Universities.
+Association of American Colleges and Universities.
 National Survey of Student Engagement (2007).
 Experiences that matter: Enhancing student learning and success-Annual Report 2007.
-Bloomington, IN: Indiana University Center for Postsecondary Research.
+Indiana University Center for Postsecondary Research.

-Rocconi, L., & Gonyea, R. M. (2015, May).
-Contextualizing student engagement effect sizes: An empirical analysis.
-Paper presented at the Association for Institutional Research Annual Forum, Denver, CO.
+Rocconi, L.M., & Gonyea, R.M.
+(2018).
+Contextualizing effect sizes in the National Survey of Student Engagement: An empirical analysis Research & Practice in Assessment, 13 (Summer/Fall), pp. 22-38.